CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Once you’ve set up your child’s shelf, you may wonder what’s next.
 You’ll want to carve out time to observe your child’s engagement with their environment.
 Note which toys your child is drawn to and which items they seem to ignore.
 In this way you’ll be fulfilling what we call “The Role of the Adult’’ in Montessori - where you prepare and connect your child to their space and then watch what happens in order to fine tune and curate their shelf even further as they grow and change.
 A pro tip for parents to make this process easier is to schedule a time once a week, preferably during naptime, to take away the items your child is not engaging with, and add a few new options from storage.
 This can be a great post-nap surprise for your child as old toys will have new life, and the variety in their space will keep them engaged and concentrating.

-For more toy rotation tips follow @montikids on Instagram and download our free declutter eBook.
+For more toy rotation tips follow @montikids on Instagram.

 save article